-Disclose and Discuss Academic Adjustments with a Disabilities Service Provider
+Disclose Disability and Discuss Academic Adjustments with a Disabilities Service Provider

-- Submit a QVCC Self Disclosure Form for Students with Disabilities in a sealed envelope to the Student Affairs Office (room C151).
-A Release of Disability Information Form may be used in order for your high school to furnish disability documentation.
+1. Download, complete, and email the QVCC Self Disclosure Form for Students with Disabilities.
+First, fill out the form and save it to your device.
+Please be sure to answer all the questions to the best of your ability.
+If you are unsure, do as much as possible, and we will help you when we contact you.
+Then email the form to both Disability Service Providers, MKitka@qvcc.edu and Jlepore@qvcc.edu.
+If you have an electronic copy of your disability documentation you should email it along with the QVCC Self Disclosure Form.
+A Release of Information Disability Form may be used in order for your high school to furnish disability documentation.
 Include a copy of your disability documentation with the self disclosure form, if you have it.
-After submitting the completed Self-Disclosure Form, you will be contacted by one of the college’s Disabilities Service Providers with instructions for requesting academic adjustments.
+After submitting the completed Self Disclosure Form, you will be contacted by one of the college’s Disabilities Service Providers with instructions for requesting academic adjustments.

 Implement Academic Adjustments